squidfunk/mkdocs-material/docs/insiders.md

 get updates for Material for MkDocs Insiders, until you decide to cancel your monthly subscription, which you can do at any time.__

+??? info "Sponsoring via a GitHub organization?"

+    If you sponsor @squidfunk through a GitHub organization (which is currently in beta), please note that it's not possible to grant access to all organization members, as GitHub does not allow to do that.
+Thus, after sponsoring, please send an email to sponsors@squidfunk.com, explaining which account should become a collaborator of the Insiders repository.
+    To ensure that access is not tied to a particular individual, it's best to create a bot account (i.e. a GitHub account that is not tied to a specific individual), and use that for the sponsoring.
+After being added to the list of collaborators, the bot account can create a private fork of the private Insiders GitHub repository, effectively granting access to all members.

   [6]: https://github.com/sponsors/squidfunk
   [7]: #available-features
   [8]: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token